pterodactyl-installer/pterodactyl-installer/README.md

 The script will guide you through the install.

+*Note: On some systems it's required to be already logged in as root before executing the one-line command.*

 # Contributing

 Feel free to fork the project and send a PR! :smiley: